alihaskar/ob/README.md

 proportional to the table depth.
 As commands have variable latency, a min/max range is presented demarcating the range of performance (measured in Transactions per second) that can be attained for a given table depth.
-Synthesis was carried targeting a relatively modest xc7k70tfbv676-1, using Xilinx Vivado 2020.1.
+Synthesis was carried out targeting a relatively modest xc7k70tfbv676-1, using Xilinx Vivado 2020.1.

 ![synth_analysis](./doc/synth_analysis.svg)